It4innovations/snailwatch/docs/getting-started.rst

 Create a user
 -------------
 The first thing that we have to do is to create a user account.
-Run the following script:
+Run the following script to create a user named *snail*:

 .. code-block:: bash